n0troot/Invoke-GPOwned/README.md

 ## Usage Examples

 *****Check a specific GPO by name:*****
-Check-GPOWriteAndLink -GPO "Default Domain Policy"
+Get-GPRecon -GPO "Default Domain Policy"

 *****Check a specific GPO by name and show computers in linked OUs:*****
-Check-GPOWriteAndLink -GPO "Default Domain Policy" -Full
+Get-GPRecon -GPO "Default Domain Policy" -Full

 *****Check a specific GPO by GUID:*****
-Check-GPOWriteAndLink -GPO "{31B2F340-016D-11D2-945F-00C04FB984F9}"
+Get-GPRecon -GPO "{31B2F340-016D-11D2-945F-00C04FB984F9}"

 *****Check all GPOs in the domain:*****
-Check-GPOWriteAndLink -All
+Get-GPRecon -All

 *****Check all GPOs and show computers in linked OUs:*****
-Check-GPOWriteAndLink -All -Full
+Get-GPRecon -All -Full

 # TO ADD